Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 13. 12-file\_type - This script prints file type with file command.

 14. 13-symbolic\_link - This script creates a symbolic link of __ls__ to /bin/ls

+15. 14-copy\_html = This script copies stuff using cp and the -u flag.